 The good news is that clematis plants can recover from wilt because it does not attack their root system.
 The bad news is that you can lose the entire top growth of your vine, often during flowering time.

 To give your clematis the best chance of surviving clematis wilt, cut the affected stems back to ground level at the first sign of withering or drying.
 It sounds drastic, but it can save your plant.
 Dispose of the cuttings rather than composting them.

 Since the roots are not affected, new shoots should emerge from the base shortly after cutting.
 If your plant does not re-sprout within a few weeks, don't give up.
-Extension sources have reported plants growing new shoots up to three years after being cut back.
 Keep the clematis roots watered even if there is no top growth.

 To reduce the chance of clematis wilt re-infesting next year, remove all remaining vine and leaf growth in the fall and dispose of it outside of the garden—somewhere other than your compost bin.
 The fungus can easily overwinter in the dead foliage.